-[I]t is axiomatic... that competition by a dominant company is to be encouraged.
+[l]t is axiomatic... that competition by a dominant company is to be encouraged.
 Where - as here - its conduct is pro-competitive on the market where it is dominant, it would to my mind be perverse to find that it contravenes competition law because it may have a non-appreciable effect on a related market where competition is not otherwise weakened.
 Accordingly, I consider that in the circumstances of the present case a de minimis threshold applies.
 For Google's conduct at issue to constitute an abuse, it must be reasonably likely to have a serious or appreciable effect in the market for on-line maps.

 As regards failure to disclose new technology, the European Commission investigated an alleged 'patent ambush' by Rambus in which the company was accused of concealing the existence of its patents that were relevant to a standard for dynamic random access memory chips, and then charging high royalty rates for those patents.
 The case was ultimately settled through commitments in 2009.
+No such 'patent ambush' cases have been brought in the UK.

-Related to the issue of failing to disclose a new technology, the courts and competition authorities have considered failure to license essential technologies.
-In the patent infringement dispute Unwired Planet v Huawei, the High Court examined - but ultimately rejected - a claim that Unwired Planet alleged an abuse of dominance by the claimant for failing to offer a licence to standard essential patents (SEPs) on fair, reasonable and non-discriminatory (FRAND) terms.
+However, related to the issue of failing to disclose a new technology, the courts and competition authorities have considered failure to license essential technologies.
+In the patent infringement dispute Unwired Planet v Huawei, the High Court examined - but ultimately rejected - a claim that Unwired Planet committed an abuse of dominance by failing to offer a licence to standard essential patents (SEPs) on fair, reasonable and non-discriminatory (FRAND) terms before seeking an injunction against Huawei.
 This follows a series of recent EU cases concerning abusive conduct by parties seeking injunctions in respect of SEPs without offering licences on FRAND terms to willing licensees (Huawei v ZTE, Motorola and Samsung).
+Both the High Court and the Court of Appeal in Unwired Planet v Huawei found that the procedure prescribed in Huawei v ZTE for negotiating SEP licence fees merely created a 'safe harbour', not mandatory conditions that a SEP owner had to follow to avoid a finding of abuse.

-21 Price discrimination
+21 | Price discrimination